HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * * * * caching has a different meaning in this Price context
 * * * * All is based on ApiKeys.
 * * The "off-line" and "open source" facets are quite appealing.
-* Standardization will be increasingly important as more Devs engage.
-* * there is an Organization that sets Real Estate standards.
-* * * link pending
-* * Address Quality issues are more widely recognized given recent ArtificialIntelligence and BigData hyperbole.
-* * * the American VoteByMail examples and opinions will be informative
-* * * * DebateGraph may be an effective tool in the imminent political Debates.
-* * Privacy issues are likely to demand more attention given the impact of CoVid19 on traditional Voting practices.
 * review: https://isomorphic-git.org/
 * see https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/blob/master/docs%20folder/Lede.md
 * * consider hosting an instance of federati on Azure.